msport469/fluximplied/README.md

 # How to use and install
 You can use an interactive graphic user interface (GUI) which allows you to upload your CSV (which you can make by exporting from excel), and returns a table of rate limiting steps, a bar graph of your results, and text explaining the meaning of your results.
 You can access that GUI here:

-Or, for those with more experience using R, simply call this function in your R script (ensure you have an internet connection):
+Or, for those with more experience using R, simply install the package (ensure you have an internet connection):
+`library(devtools)
+install_github('sportiellomike/fluximpliedpackage')`

+If that doesn't work, try

 `source('https://raw.githubusercontent.com/sportiellomike/fluximplied/master/fluximplied.R')`